Menu

 Dawn Field

-Black and white photo of two elderly men sitting in a dimly lit room, one in the foreground smiling, the other in the background.
+Black and white photo of two men sitting in a dimly lit room, an elderly one in the foreground smiling, a younger one in a cap in the background.

 essay